Koda Kumi Driving Hit's 3

-Koda Kumi Driving Hit's 3 is the fourth remix album by Japanese singer/songwriter Kumi Koda.
+Koda Kumi Driving Hit's 3 is the fourth remix album by Japanese singer/songwriter Koda Kumi.
 Like her first Driving Hit's, all of the songs are remixed by duo House Nation.
 It came in at #6 on Oricon, only staying on the charts for seven weeks.

 Background Information

 While the album was set to release on March 23, 2011, it was postponed due to the disaster situation that was a result of the Tōhoku earthquake and tsunami.
 The new date was set for May 4, 2011.